How to Teach Molecular Polarity: A Simple Framework for Polar vs Nonpolar Molecules

 When the terms finally appear, they don’t feel arbitrary.
 They feel earned.

-Why Worksheets Work Better After the Reasoning
+Why Polarity Worksheets Work Better After Conceptual Understanding`

 This isn’t an argument against practice.
-Students need it.

 But I’ve learned that practice only works once students have a framework.